 From Stephanie of Oklahoma Wonders

-Oklahoma City might not be the first place you think of for a Christmas getaway, but there’s a lot of special winter activities that take place here during the holiday season.
+Oklahoma City might not be the first place you think of for a Christmas getaway, but there are a lot of special winter activities that take place here during the holiday season.

 You can also see great Christmas Lights in Nichols Hills.
 If it’s a White Christmas, add a drive around Lake Hefner.